dqops/dqo/docs/client/operations/table_comparisons.md

 # DQOps REST API table_comparisons operations
-Manages the configuration of table comparisons between tables on the same or different data sources
+Operations for managing the configurations of table comparisons between tables on the same or different data sources

 ___